At a Glance

-Resveratrol: A veritable enthusiasm for resveratrol was triggered by the sensational unraveling of the mystery of the so-called French paradox: in France, there were 30 to 40 % less cardiac infarctions than in the neighboring countries, in spite of the very high risk from tobacco toxins and high-cholesterol food.
-A country doctor successfully proved that it was mainly the consumption of red wine that was decisive, and more precisely the high concentrations of resveratrol that it contained.
-As for many polyphenols, a high antioxidative power (by the trapping of radicals) was also proved for this red wine substance.
+Resveratrol: Initial enthusiasm for resveratrol was triggered by the sensational unraveling of the mystery of the «French paradox»: the fact that in France there were 30 to 40 percent fewer cardiac infarctions than in neighboring countries, despite the high risk from tobacco toxins and high-cholesterol food.
+A country doctor proved that it was the consumption of red wine – and more precisely, the high concentration of resveratrol the wine contained – that was primarily responsible for this paradox.
+As with many polyphenols, resveratrol was also proven to possess great antioxidative power, thus the ability to combat free radicals.
 But it does not just neutralize reactive oxygen molecules.
-Of particular importance for vascular protection is the power of resveratrol to specifically prevent oxidation of LDL cholesterol in the blood and, as a direct consequence thereof, its storage in the vessel walls, which is dreaded to trigger a series of reactions that are damaging to the vessels.
-The brain, too, with its high share of fat, is threatened by high oxidative stress – presumably one of the main factors leading to Alzheimer dementia.
+An important part of resveratrol’s significance concerning cardiovascular health is its power to specifically protect against the oxidation of LDL cholesterol in the blood and, as a direct consequence, its storage in the blood vessel walls, which is known to trigger a series of reactions that can damage the delicate blood vessels.
+The brain, with its high percentage of fat, is also threatened by increased levels of oxidative stress – this is presumably one of the main factors leading to certain forms of cognitive decline and dementia.

 In normal cases take 1 capsule daily with plenty of fluid.